Predictia/AQUA/docs/sphinx/source/advanced_topics.rst

 Slurm utilities
 ---------------

-The aqua.slurm module is based on the `dask_jobqueue package <https://jobqueue.dask.org/en/latest/>`_.
+The ``aqua.slurm`` module is based on the ``dask_jobqueue`` `package <https://jobqueue.dask.org/en/latest/>`_.
-The Dask-jobqueue makes it easy to run Dask on job-queuing systems in high-performance supercomputers.
+This package makes easy to run Dask on job-queuing systems in HPC environments.
 It has a simple interface accessible from interactive systems like Jupyter Notebooks or batch Jobs.

 The Slurm Class
 ^^^^^^^^^^^^^^^

-The `aqua.slurm` module contains several functions that allow us to create and operate Dask jobs:
+The ``aqua.slurm`` module contains several functions that allow us to create and operate Dask jobs:

-- `squeue`: Allows us to check the status of created jobs in the queue.
+- ``squeue``: Allows us to check the status of created jobs in the queue.
-- `job`: Allows the creation and submission of a job to a selected queue.
+- ``job``: Allows the creation and submission of a job to a selected queue.
-- `scancel`: Allows the cancellation of all submitted jobs or only a job with a specified Job_ID.
+- ``scancel``: Allows the cancellation of all submitted jobs or only a job with a specified Job_ID.

 Dask-Job Initialization
 ^^^^^^^^^^^^^^^^^^^^^^^

-The `job()` function can be used to launch a job to the queue directly from a notebook cell.
-This function leverages the `dask_jobqueue.SLURMCluster` for initializing and managing Dask jobs on SLURM-managed clusters.
+The ``job()`` function can be used to launch a job to the queue directly from a notebook cell.
+This function leverages the ``dask_jobqueue.SLURMCluster`` for initializing and managing Dask jobs on SLURM-managed clusters.

 .. code-block:: python